xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 - Scale and performance
 - Fully integrated solutions
 - Native 100G connectivity, with ability to support 100G LR4 optics
+- Power consumption: 250W

 There are two references available:
-- XRV-M7-APLN-25G: 4x10G/25G ports available on a single NIC
+- XRV-M7-APLN-25G: 4x10G/25G ports available on a single NIC (Cisco-Intel E810XXVDA4L 4x25/10 GbE SFP28 PCIe NIC)
-- XRV-M7-APLN-100G: 4x100G ports available on 2 x NICs
+- XRV-M7-APLN-100G: 4x100G ports available on 2 x NICs (Cisco-MLNX MCX623106AS-CDAT 2x100GbE QSFP56 PCIe NIC)

 # Prerequisites
 It’s important to check UCS appliance is healthy before proceeding further.
 This can be verified on the CIMC interface and no faults should be reported: